KristanLaimon/WhatsBotCord.js/README.md

 - Documents
 - Polls
 - Ubication (Gps)

-- and more which are already documented in code, but im planning to create a small wiki or documentation page dedicated in the future for this proyect (Until this proyect reaches 1.0.0 version, will be available).
-This proyect is still under development.
+And more which are already documented in code, but I'm planning to create a small wiki or documentation page dedicated in the future for this proyect.
+Soon will be available.

 # Report Bugs: